tekknolagi/tekknolagi.github.com/_posts/2023-05-31-definite-assignment-analysis.md

 `LOAD_FAST_UNCHECKED`.
 In this case, that's opcodes with offset (number on the left) `8`, `10`, and `16`.

 Things get a little bit more complicated when we add in `del`/`DELETE_FAST`.
-Ah yes, I forgot to mention: in Python, you can arbitrarily un-bind your local variables.
 Let's take a look at another code snippet to see how that would affect our state.

 ```python
 def a_del():